 The beach is named after the iron steamship SS Dicky, which was washed up after the 1893 cyclone.
 Failed attempts were made to relaunch it, and it was used for local dances until someone knocked over a kerosene lamp, catching it on fire.

 You can swim at Dicky Beach – the safest place is in the middle where lifeguards patrol.
 It is a moderately safe beach under normal wave conditions as long as you are away from the rips at either end.
-However, high waves produce more rips along the beach.
+However, high waves produce more rips along the beach and there can be strong currents and dumping waves.

-The waves are usually lower than some other beaches, so they are good for beginner surfers.
+The waves are usually lower than other beaches in the area, making this beach good for beginner surfers.

 Fishing is popular off the rocks at each end, on the beach, and in the small creek.

-A skatepark and playground keep the kids entertained.
+A skatepark and playground keep the kids entertained (this currently closed for upgrades).

 Caloundra Music Festival 2022